 In many cases where delegates are needed, the code that was formerly overlayed has already been moved to a delegate handler by Microsoft.
 In these instances, Microsoft created delegates that can be leveraged and the code can be overlayed in a similar manner in the delegate handler.
 In this scenario, an Independent Software Vendor (ISV) is migrating code from Dynamics AX 2012 R3 where they have overlayed the showSalesTax() method in the LogisticsEntityPostalAddressFormHandler class.
 After migration, the CodeUpgrade project will contain the LogisticsEntityPostalAddressFormHandler with the Your Solution, Microsoft AX 2012, and Microsoft AX sections to resolve for the showSalesTax() method.
 The commented Your Solution section shows that the showSalesTax() method was overlayed by adding an additional table to approve showing sales tax from.
 This overlay is shown between the <isv> tags circled in red below.

 When comparing this overlay with the code from Dynamics AX 2012, this is a simple change.
 The overlay has added an additional table to the switch statement.

-However, the Dynamics 365 for Operations section does not appear to resemble either of the Dynamics AX 2012 code snippets.
+However, the Finance and Operations section does not appear to resemble either of the Dynamics AX 2012 code snippets.

 Upon deeper inspection, the code is calling a delegate method, showSalesTax_delegate().